 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on 858 345 1764 to start planning your vacation to The Royal Crescent Hotel & Spa or take a look at our itineraries to United Kingdom
+To start planning your vacation to The Royal Crescent Hotel & Spa

 Perfectly located in historic Bath, the Royal Crescent Hotel & Spa is a sophisticated urban retreat blending period Georgian charm and modern luxury.
 Its secret gardens, award-winning spa and fine hospitality make the Royal Crescent our top pick in Bath.